Ed Lowe (journalist)

-Edward J. Lowe, Jr. (March 26, 1946 – January 15, 2011) was an American journalist who wrote columns for Newsday and The Long Island Press.
+Edward J. Lowe Jr. (March 26, 1946 – January 15, 2011) was an American journalist who wrote columns for Newsday and The Long Island Press.

 Lowe began his journalism career as a high school newspaper columnist at St. Pius X Preparatory Seminary in Uniondale, New York.
 He was editor of the newspaper at Marist College, from where he graduated in 1967.

-After his daughter Colleen was born, Lowe became a daily reporter at the Suffolk Sun in August 1969.
+Lowe initially worked as an English teacher at Lindenhurst Junior High School.
+After the birth of daughter Colleen, his second child, Lowe became a daily reporter at the Suffolk Sun in August 1969.
 However, the paper folded soon after, and Lowe was hired by Newsday.

 In 1976, Lowe became a featured columnist for Newsday, appearing three times a week.
 In the early 2000s, Lowe hosted a one-hour weekday morning talk show on AM 540 WLUX (now WBWD).
 In 2004, he accepted early retirement from Newsday and became a columnist for The Long Island Press and the Neighbor Newspapers group.

-Lowe had two sons, Jed and Daniel, with his second wife Phyllis Singer, then an editor at "Newsday."
+He had two sons, James (Jed) and Daniel, with his second wife Phyllis Singer, then an editor at "Newsday."
 Lowe also hosted a cable television program.
 He was known for his wit and ability to capture average people and their stories.

+Lowe suffered a stroke in January 2008, and died of liver cancer on January 15, 2011.
+He was survived by his wife Susan Hennings-Lowe, daughters Theresa Christine "TC" Marino and Colleen Lowe Smith, and sons James "Jed" Lowe and Daniel Lowe.